HanulChoe/2020-1-OSS-CRUD-program/README.md

 Models
 ------

 This is elementary CRUD program called Student's information management program.
+There are 8 files to run this program. base.h, base.c, extras.h, extras.c, main.c, record.h Makefile.
+When you compile these files you can get student.out file.
+You can get the data file student.txt of student information, When you run the program.

 * Create
    - add_a_txt_new_stduent